 He was born January 1, 1884, in Monroe, La., to a mother born into enslavement on the eve of the Civil War and a Methodist preacher whose own father had been enslaved until freed by his owner.
 His memoirs leave unsaid why the family left for California in 1890, but McClain says they were fleeing racial oppression.
 Certainly, Monroe had no shortage of that.
 Of the five Southern counties with the most lynchings from 1877 to 1950, three are in Northern Louisiana, including Ouachita Parish, where Monroe sits.
 “It was a really bad place to be a Black family,” says history professor James Campbell, MA ’83, PhD ’89, who specializes in African American history.
 And, Campbell adds, it was the leaders and the educated—like a minister—who were often the targets of such terrors.

 McClain says McDonald, three brothers, and their parents journeyed to Southern California via wagon—a long, grueling affair.
 At first, they settled in Tustin, in Orange County, then in nearby Santa Ana.
 In 1893, they moved to Chino, where Sam’s father, Peter Bird McDonald, made a go of beet farming.
 It was a hard life.
 McDonald’s mother, Priscilla Wheatley, who McClain says fell ill coming west, soon died, and the over-farmed soil failed.
 The McDonalds returned to their wagon, this time for a three-week journey to Gilroy, where the soil again proved disastrous.
 Sam McDonald’s lifelong embrace of hard work was rooted in harsh necessity.
-In Gilroy, where McDonald describes his family as the only Black one, McDonald volunteered for his father’s employer, a dairy-farming family called the Gubsers.
+In Gilroy, where McDonald describes his family as the only Black one, he volunteered for his father’s employer, a dairy-farming family called the Gubsers.
 McDonald learned to milk a string of 21 cows and make himself helpful in the kitchen even as the men of the house disdained domestic duties.
 “I was an unsolicited volunteer about the place, primarily in order to partake in Mrs. Gubser’s fine cooking,” McDonald writes in his memoir.
 Beneath that trademark positivity, there’s hunger.

-After three years in Gilroy, the family’s struggles prompted the senior McDonald to lead his boys on another move, this time toward the promise of ample land in Washington state.
+After three years in Gilroy, the family’s struggles prompted the senior McDonald to lead his two youngest boys on another move, this time toward the promise of ample land in Washington state.
 They got as far as Pilot Rock, in northern Oregon, before the 16-year-old McDonald absconded.
 He felt “grievously homesick” for California, he later explained.
 And without a goodbye, he slipped away, taking his bicycle off the wagon to trade for a saddle pony he used to start the journey south, his progress slowed by the need to work and trade and, often, to shoot his night’s dinner.
 At the state line, he paused for prayer.
 “The very thought that I was about to touch the soil and breathe the air of the Paradise that I had resolved never again to desert created within me a spirit of great joy,” he wrote.

-Seven months after leaving his father and brothers, he arrived in Sacramento and then San Francisco, where he was turned away by the Marines for being Black and by the Navy for being too young.
+Seven months after leaving his father and brother, he arrived in Sacramento and then San Francisco, where he was turned away by the Marines for being Black and by the Navy for being too young.
 After working briefly as an artists’ model—he’d been approached on the street—he fled in horror at being asked to pose nude.
 He ended up as a chore boy on a Sacramento Delta riverboat, where his boxing skills and tall, athletic frame earned him an extra role—and the promise of more pay—as a bouncer responsible for keeping idlers away from the galley.
 When the extra pay failed to appear, McDonald vowed to drop this dangerous duty, prompting immediate capitulation from his boss.
 Even at 17, McDonald was alert to his worth.

 ‘He wasn’t in any hurry to serve his meals.
 He said, “When something good’s about to happen, let them crave.”’